ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 # CKBox file manager

 The CKBox feature lets you easily upload various files and insert images and links to other files into your content.
+CKBox is a dedicated asset manager supporting file and image upload.
+It also offers image conversion and optimization capabilities and a responsive images mechanism for CKEditor 5.

 <info-box>
 	This is a premium feature and you need a subscription to use it.
 You can [purchase it here](https://ckeditor.com/pricing/) for your open-source CKEditor implementation.
 [Contact us](https://ckeditor.com/contact/?sales=true#contact-form) if: